 Once you choose a channel theme, you need to attract your first subscribers by completing your profile and making a channel trailer.

 A channel trailer is a short video that you can upload to help viewers quickly understand what your channel is about.

-When a user types in a keyword like “yoga” into the YouTube search bar, YouTube channels with an “About” section that’s optimized with the keyword “yoga” will show up in the #1 spot.
+When a user types in a keyword like “yoga” into the YouTube search bar, channels that optimize the word “yoga” in the About page will be more likely to appear in the results.

-3. Make an Upload Schedule and Announce it in a Video
+4. Make an Upload Schedule and Stick to It

 Start by uploading 1 video every week.
-4 videos per month is a good amount of frequency to attract new subscribers and it’s easy enough for you to manage as well.
+4 videos per month is enough content to attract new subscribers.
+It also shouldn’t be too overwhelming for you to produce.

 A content calendar helps you organize all of your video ideas, film and edit your videos in a timely manner, and schedule your uploads weeks in advance.

 The thumbnail of your video is the first thing YouTube users will see.
 So, you need to create eye-catching thumbnails if you want people to click on your video and watch.